Sharpe (novel series): Novels, short stories, and non-fiction

+Between 2003 and 2007, Cornwell wrote three novels set between Sharpe's Rifles and Sharpe's Battle.
+He returned to the series in 2021 and has written three additional novels, set between Sharpe's Company and Sharpe's Devil.

 Cornwell published the non-fiction book Waterloo: The History of Four Days, Three Armies and Three Battles in September 2014, timely for the 200th anniversary of the Battle of Waterloo.

 Sharpe possibly appears in Simon Scarrow's The Fields of Death, although his surname is not confirmed.
-A major in the 95th Rifles called Richard and who, "unusually for an officer... carries a rifle like his men," delivers captured French orders to the Duke of Wellington indicating the enemy's intention to fall back to Vitoria.
+A major in the 95th Rifles called Richard and who, "unusually for an officer ... carries a rifle like his men", delivers captured French orders to the Duke of Wellington indicating the enemy's intention to fall back to Vitoria.